 I really wanted to like more fermented foods, but when I tried a couple recipes from Nourishing Traditions I just didn’t care for them.
 One was the pineapple compote and the other was fermented salsa.
 They both tasted like beer and I plain don’t want my fruit or my salsa to taste like beer.
 Thankfully I didn’t give up forever.
-I tried sauerkraut last summer and it turned out really good!
+I tried Homemade Nourishing Traditions Sauerkraut last summer and it turned out really good!
 Next I made fermented cranberry relish – yum!
 (Remember these are condiments and not side-dishes, so you only need a little bit with meals to help with digestion and add beneficial healing bacteria to promote gut health and a strong immune system!)

 Oh-my-gosh, those things were DREAMY.
 So much for fermented vegetables only being a condiment; these became a main dish I ate so much.
 I was hooked and found myself craving them in the weeks after the conference.
 (Here’s where you can get their fermented vegetables online if you don’t want to make them.)

 I decided to do a comparison, I wanted to try making my own and see how they tasted up against the ones I could purchase.

 For my version I used the recipe from Nourishing Traditions, only I used less salt as I’ve heard from a few sources that 2 T. was too much:

 - 4 cups grated carrots (My Bosch made this go fast.)

 - 1-2 T. freshly grated ginger (I like a lot)